 Hurricane Melissa is one of the strongest hurricanes ever recorded in the Atlantic

-Hurricane Melissa is among the strongest hurricanes to have formed in the Atlantic Ocean since records were kept, ranking as one the most powerful storms in terms of both wind strength and pressure.
+Hurricane Melissa is among the strongest hurricanes to have formed in the Atlantic Ocean since records have been kept, ranking as one the most powerful storms in terms of both wind strength and pressure.

-The storm that formed last week was an "extremely dangerous" Category 5 hurricane as it made landfall in Jamaica on Tuesday, according to the U.S. National Hurricane Center.
+The storm, which formed last week, was an "extremely dangerous" Category 5 hurricane as it made landfall in Jamaica on Tuesday, according to the U.S. National Hurricane Center.

-With maximum sustained winds of 185 mph, Melissa was tied with four storms for the strongest winds.

 Hurricane Allen in 1980 had the strongest winds, recorded at 190 mph.